Student Government and Student Fellows

-Use the expandable content below to read more or download a PDF of the full Student Government Toolkit here.
+Use the expandable content below to read more or download a PDF of the full Student Government and Student Fellows here.

 One of Campus Election Engagement Project (CEEP)'s most impactful approaches has been recruiting student Fellows to help carry out nonpartisan campus engagement efforts.
 Trained and guided by their CEEP state director, these Fellows receive stipends to spend roughly 10 hours a week collaborating with campus election engagement coalitions, recruiting teams of volunteer peers, and helping with voter registration, voter education, and Get Out The Vote initiatives.
 A growing number of student governments are funding and working with these Fellows, with excellent results.
 For instance University of Wisconsin Madison and Stevens Point supported five $1,000 Fellows apiece in 2014.
 We've created this resource in the hope that you'll join them.

 Examples of what Student Fellows can do:

 - Find allies among campus organizations, departments, and leaders, helping them develop their outreach plans in accordance with CEEP resources like our master engagement resource, 7 Key Ways to Act.

 - Recruit volunteer teams of 15-20 other students, building on existing relationships and networks

 - Help create a nonpartisan brand that uses your campus website, social media and posters to identify your nonpartisan campaign.

 - Promote voter registration, including registering voters at first year orientation, assisting with National Voter Registration Day, and organizing tabling and canvassing activities, like residential “dorm storms”;